italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 Requirements
 ------------

-Let's see below some requirements that we want to be respected by Wallet Instance Attestation:
+We assume the following requirements for the Wallet Instance Attestation:

 1. **Efficiency**: The Wallet Instance Attestation should use an efficient format such as JSON Web Token (JWT) to ensure light and fast data management